molior-dbs/molior/README.md

 # About

-Molior is based on [aptly](https://www.aptly.info) for managing Debian package repositories and [sbuild](https://wiki.debian.org/sbuild) for building Debian packages on multiple distributions and architectures.
+Molior is based on [aptly](https://www.aptly.info) for managing Debian package repositories and [sbuild](https://wiki.debian.org/sbuild) for building Debian packages for multiple distributions and architectures.

 Molior allows the following via WebUI, REST API or commandline tools: